Rockwell B-1 Lancer: Strategic Air Command

 The second B-1B, "The Star of Abilene", was the first B-1B delivered to SAC in June 1985.
 Initial operational capability was reached on 1 October 1986 and the B-1B was placed on nuclear alert status.
 The B-1 received the official name "Lancer" on 15 March 1990.
-However, the bomber has been commonly called the "Bone"; a nickname that appears to stem from an early newspaper article on the aircraft wherein its name was phonetically spelled out as "B-ONE" with the hyphen inadvertently omitted.
+However, the bomber has been commonly called the "Bone"; a nickname that appears to stem from an early newspaper article on the aircraft wherein its name was spelled out as "B-ONE" with the hyphen inadvertently omitted.

 In late 1990, engine fires in two Lancers led to a grounding of the fleet.
 The cause was traced back to problems in the first-stage fan, and the aircraft were placed on "limited alert"; in other words, they were grounded unless a nuclear war broke out.
 Following inspections and repairs they were returned to duty beginning on 6 February 1991.
 By 1991, the B-1 had a fledgling conventional capability, forty of them able to drop the 500 lb Mk-82 General Purpose (GP) bomb, although mostly from low altitude.
 Despite being cleared for this role, the problems with the engines prevented their use in Operation Desert Storm during the Gulf War.
 B-1s were primarily reserved for strategic nuclear strike missions at this time, providing the role of airborne nuclear deterrent against the Soviet Union.
 The B-52 was more suited to the role of conventional warfare and it was used by coalition forces instead.